feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/camera_controls.md

 3. Both views focus

 **Method 3:**
-1. Use top toolbar dropdowns
+1. Hover the matching title on the root scene top bar or on a tab bar
-2. Select area or region
+2. Select the area or circuit
-3. Camera focuses and flashes indicator
+3. The camera focuses on it and flashes an indicator

 **Transition:**
 - Smooth animation to target